-I am sure everybody of us must remember our childhood friend, tiny flying creature, a part of our backyard bird watching experience, famous character of our games, stories, rhymes, chirping from dusk to dawn , feeding soft bodied insects to newly hatched nestlings, in flocks dangling and dancing in soil to beat scorching summer heat.
+I am sure, every one of us must have remembered our childhood friend, tiny flying creature, a part of our backyard bird watching experience, famous character of our games, stories, rhymes, chirping from dusk to dawn, feeding soft-bodied insects to newly hatched nestlings, in flocks dangling and dancing in soil to beat scorching summer heat.

 House sparrow is state bird of Delhi and Bihar

 I am talking about House Sparrows.
-But when did the last time you got to see a sparrow?
-Today, yesterday, a week ago or month ago?
+But when did the last time you got to see out childhood companion?
+Today, yesterday, a week ago or a month ago?
 They were once omnipresent, found to be nesting small and narrow window holes in human homes or tree to electricity poles.
 It used to be a familiar friend for everyone in early childhood.
 But where have the sparrows gone now?

-Similar study had been done in 2010(1), to study the different reasons for the decline of the Indian Sparrow population.
-Factors like, modern housing, predation, depleting food resources, pesticides, pollution, electro smog are some of the contributors to the decline.
+A similar study had been done in 2010(1), to study the different reasons for the decline of the Indian Sparrow population.
+Factors like modern housing, predation, depleting food resources, pesticides, pollution, electrosmog are some of the contributors to the decline.

-Recently, growing usage of mobile phones and increasing number of mobile towers is being investigated as one of the factor responsible for decrease in population of sparrows.
+Recently, the growing usage of mobile phones and the increasing number of mobile towers is being investigated as one of the factors responsible for the decrease in the population of sparrows.
 When birds are exposed to weak electromagnetic fields, they disorient and begin to fly in all

 directions.
-Microwaves from phone masts also interfere with reproductive success of birds.
+Microwaves from phone masts also interfere with the reproductive success of birds.